lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 .. image:: loimpressscreenshot.png

+To send your picture to the back like if you want to put text in front of it :menuselection:`Arrange --> Send to Back`.

 Slideshows/Presentations
 ------------------------
 To start a slideshow press :kbd:`f5` or the button the looks like a TV with a triangle on it or :menuselection:`Slide Show --> Start from First Slide.` To start a slideshow from the current slide press :kbd:`Shift + f5` or :menuselection:`Slide Show --> Start from current slide`.
 To exit the slideshow press :kbd:`escape`.
 To get to the next slide of the slideshow  left click or press the :kbd:`right arrow key`. to get to a previous slide in presentation mode press the :kbd:`left arrow key` or right click previous.
 To move back to your first slide press the :kbd:`Home` key.
 To move to your last slide press the :kbd:`End` key.